Nazr Mohammed: Personal life

 Mohammed is a practicing Muslim who fasts for Ramadan.
-He had lost nearly ten pounds during 2004–05 season because of his fasting.
+He had lost nearly ten pounds during the 2004–05 season because of his fasting.

 Mohammed and his wife Mandi have two daughters and a son.
+Their son, Sir, currently plays college basketball for Notre Dame.

 He created The Nazr Mohammed Foundation which is committed to being a charitable member of the global community by supporting a multitude of worthy causes through personal donations, fundraisers, camps, grants and scholarships and in August 2012, his foundation hosted the Kenwood Academy Capital Improvements Fundraiser.

 Mohammed studied Business Management at Kentucky and graduated in May 2020 with a Bachelor’s of Arts and Sciences.